WICG/nav-speculation/no-vary-query.md

 Prerendering has an extra consideration because it's possible for the response to get used based on the original URL, and then eventually activated at which point we know the final URL.
 For example, consider the [previous underwater phone article example](#carrying-data-not-yet-determined-at-the-time-of-preloading), assuming that `/articles/new-underwater-phone` responds with `No-Vary-Query: "via"`.
 If the browser chooses to use the `<script type="speculationrules">` to prerender `/articles/new-underwater-phone`, then that resource will be fetched and prerendered with no query parameters.
 Later, the user might click on the hero image, at which point we know the "real" URL that should be shown to the user is `/articles/new-underwater-phone?via=heroimage`.

 To resolve this, we specify that prerendering [activation](https://wicg.github.io/nav-speculation/prerendering.html#prerendering-browsing-context-activate) involves changing the page's URL before firing the `prerenderingchange` event.
 This URL change is done using the [URL and history update steps](https://html.spec.whatwg.org/#url-and-history-update-steps), i.e. the same mechanism underlying `history.replaceState()`.

+Concretely, this means:

+- While being prerendered, the document's URL (which affects, e.g., `location.href`, the `Referer` of outgoing fetches, etc.) will be the originally-prerendered URL.
+- After prerendering activation, the document's URL is updated to the actually-navigated-to URL.
+This means further reads from `location.href`, or outgoing `Referer`s, etc., will use this new URL.

 With this setup, prerendered pages which care about a given query parameter, but don't want mismatches to prevent a prerender, can delay processing of the query parameter until activation time.
 For example: